-Three were killed instantly, two died shortly thereafter, two were paralyzed for life and nearly all were crippled or mangled in some way.
+Three perished instantly, two died shortly thereafter, two were paralyzed for life and nearly all were crippled or mangled in some way.

 A Wilton Meetinghouse

 As the American Revolution loomed in 1773, Wilton, N.H., was a frontier town along the Massachusetts border.
-It had been chartered as "Salem-Canada" in 1735 and granted to soldiers from Salem, Mass., who had served in 1690 under Sir William Phips in the first of the French and Indian wars.
+Chartered as "Salem-Canada" in 1735, soldiers from Salem, Mass., received land for their service in 1690.
+They fought under Sir William Phips in the first of the French and Indian wars.

-New Hampshire Gov. Benning Wentworth regranted the land in 1749, and in 1762 it was incorporated as Wilton.
+New Hampshire Gov. Benning Wentworth regranted the land in 1749, and in 1762 the town incorporated as Wilton.

-By 1773, the population of the town reached 580 people.
-It was big enough and prosperous enough to build a meetinghouse, where people from the scattered farms could gather.
+By 1773, the population of the town reached 580 people -- big enough and prosperous enough to build a meetinghouse.

-Ephraim Baker, a master builder, was selected to direct the raising of the Wilton meetinghouse, and 120 men from Wilton and nearby communities volunteered to raise the building.
+The town selected Ephraim Baker, a master builder, to direct the raising of the Wilton meetinghouse.
+One hundred twenty men Wilton and nearby communities volunteered to raise the building.
 Those who pitched in got a reduction in their property tax.

 By Sept.
 7, 1775, the sides of the Wilton meetinghouse were all up, and so was a temporary center roof beam.
-The roof would be raised that day.
-It would be a spectacle, as families would come from miles around to watch it.
+The men would raise the roof that day.
+Families would come from miles around to watch the spectacle.

-Timbers were prepared, orders given, men went to work as onlookers enjoyed the show.
+Bradford gave the orders and men went to work putting up timbers as onlookers enjoyed the show.

-The workmen were swarming along the planks that rested on the center beam when a spectator, John Bradford, noticed the middle beam was not properly supported.
-A post holding it up was worm-eaten and beginning to buckle.
-Bradford climbed the roof and warned Ephraim Baker, the master workman.
+The workmen swarmed along the planks that rested on the center beam when a spectator, John Bradford, noticed the middle beam did not have proper support.
+He saw a worm-eaten post holding it up began to buckle.
+Bradford then climbed the roof and warned Ephraim Baker, the master workman.

-Baker replied he should go home if he was afraid.
+Baker replied he should go home if he felt fearful.
 Bradford climbed down and started to head for home.